afloresep/afloresep.github.io/_portfolio/fused-tmap.md

 The `encode_smiles` function is responsible for generating these fingerprints from SMILES strings.

-One thing I spent some time on was reducing the computational time for calculating the fingerprints.
-The code usually took around 13.5 minutes to run from start to end.
-This meant that whenever I wanted to change something on the, let's say, layout (e.g. color of the background) I would have to wait 14 minutes just to check the results!
-So I put some time to save the fingerprints calculated just once and then performing the rest of the code using the previously vectors(_or fingerprints_).
-This reduced the time from ~14 minutes to under 1.
-In other words, 1 hour for every 4 times I wanted to change something about the labels, layout, background, sizes...
-It was definitively worth it.
+I spent some time optimizing the computation of fingerprints to reduce the overall runtime.
+Initially, the code would take about 13.5 minutes to execute from start to finish.
+This meant that any time I wanted to make a small change—like adjusting the layout or background color—I had to wait almost 14 minutes just to see the results.
+To avoid this, I focused on saving the computed fingerprints once and reusing them, rather than recalculating them each time.
+This optimization reduced the runtime from nearly 14 minutes to under 1 minute.
+In other words, I saved almost an hour for every four design tweaks I wanted to make, such as changing labels, layout, or sizes.
+It was definitely worth the effort.

-To do this we use this piece of code:
+Here’s the code that made this possible:
 ```
 # Define the path for saving/loading fingerprints
 fingerprints_file = Path(r'C:\Users\...\fused_fingerprints.pkl')